utelle/wxpdfdoc/readme.md

 ## Version information

-* 1.2.0 - *February 2024*
+* 1.2.1 - *January 2025*
-  - Added support for document protection with AES-256 encryption (PDF 2.0).
+  - Improved font lookup in wxPdfFontManager to search also under the font family alias, if given
-  - Added support for importing PDF documents protected with AES encryption.
+  - Replaced use of wxScreenDC by wxDisplay
-  - The library now requires a C++11 compiler for compilation.
+  - Restored support for wxWidgets 3.0.x
-  - Build support for Visual C++ versions below 2015 has been removed.
+  - Check for availability of header file "Security/SecRandom.h" (fix issue #94)
-  - Fixed problem with page breaks in XML tables.
+  - Fixed wxPdfDCImpl::DoDrawText for multiline text

 For further version information please consult the [CHANGELOG](CHANGELOG.md).